Cost and Coverage

 Traditional Medicare (Part B) / Fee-For-Service

-You will pay $0 out-of-pocket if coverage criteria are met and the test is ordered by a PECOS-enrolled provider.
+You will pay $0 out-of-pocket if coverage criteria are met and the test is ordered by a Medicare Part B-enrolled provider.

 Genomind PGx testing is covered nationally by Medicare Part B.